Do you want to make a contribution to world-class research that is leading the critical fight against biodiversity loss?

 This field of work allows diving professionals to use dive training as a way to inspire an appreciation for local marine environments in people from around the world and teach responsible diving practices that affect marine habitats.
 We offer work placements at dive centres like XTC Dive Center in Mexico and Dive Seychelles, or resorts that offer diving programs like Koro Sun Resort and Garden Island Resort, both in Fiji.

 While we don’t offer a marine conservation training program in Thailand, we do offer a dive centre placement here, located on an island in Southern Thailand.
-Interns can choose to complete the training portion of their marine conservation internship in Fiji or Seychelles, and then go on to finish off their internship with a work placement in Thailand.
+Interns can choose to complete the training portion of their marine conservation internship in Fiji or Seychelles, and then finish off their internship with a work placement in Thailand.

 In Mexico, interns can also complete their PADI Instructor and Master Scuba Diver training programs with GVI, allowing them to become some of the most respected professionals in the diving sector.